Haredim and Zionism: Involvement with the State of Israel

 Among Haredi anti-Zionist movements, opinions differ on what attitude to take now that a state exists.
 Some movements remained actively anti-Zionist, while others lowered their voice; some refuse to vote, while others do vote; some accept money from the government, while others do not.

 Many Hasidic Rebbes with followers in the land of Israel, including the Gerrer Rebbe, the Belzer Rebbe, the late Lubavitcher Rebbe, and others, have encouraged their followers to vote in Israeli elections.
 Lubavitcher Hasidim are encouraged to join the Israeli Defense Forces, in order to ensure the state's security (inasmuch as the State's security is inextricably entwined with the safety of the Jewish people who live within its borders).
 Most other Haredi groups refuse to serve in the IDF under any circumstances including participating in National Service (Sherut L’umi).

 Meanwhile, the Edah HaChareidis Rabbinical Council of Jerusalem and its associated communities, including Satmar, Dushinsky, Toldos Aharon, and Toldos Avrohom Yitzchok, do not vote, and do not accept government money.
 Around election days, posters by the Edah HaChareidis are posted throughout Haredi neighborhoods of Jerusalem, proclaiming that it is forbidden to vote in the elections, and that doing so is a grave sin.
 The Edah HaChareidis and its affiliated movements have permitted co-operating with the Israeli police under extenuating circumstances.

+Work force and tax contribution

+As of 2023-2024, Israel's ultra-Orthodox community made up 14% of the country's working-age population, but only generated 4% of the national tax revenue, so the result of an Israel Democracy Institute (IDI) study.
+As a result, the government lost billions of shekels and the average non-Haredi worker will have to pay an additional 3,540 shekels with their 2025 taxes in order to make up for the deficit.
+Just 54% of Haredi men were employed in 2024, and 81% of the women as of 2023.
+While Haredi households contribute less in income taxes, their community is consuming a higher rate of state services.
+It benefits from discounts on public transportation fares and municipal tax, and receives housing assistance.
+The IDI researcher found this situation to be unsustainable, with the conservative Kohelet Policy Forum also recently reporting that 80% of Haredi households are net receivers, collecting more government benefits than they are paying back in taxes.